aperture-sh/tank-terraform/README.md

 ## Microsoft Azure

-The following steps are needed to setup everything up:

 * You will need a working AZ CLI (setup using `az login`).
 * Set necessary variables in `./azure/terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Set number of nodes, instance_type or other variables as needed.